huonw/spellck/README.md

 A spell-checker for Rust code.
-Examines all<sup>1</sup> `pub` things like `mod`s, `fn`s, `struct`s and their fields, `enum`s and their variants, as well as their documentation their documentation for spelling errors.
+Examines all<sup>1</sup> `pub` things like `mod`s, `fn`s, `struct`s and their fields, `enum`s and their variants, as well as their documentation for spelling errors.
 It acts in a very naive way: just comparing the words with a dictionary, not even attempting stemming; by default just `/usr/share/dict/words`.
 It *doesn't* offer suggestions.

 It breaks idents like `foo_bar` and `FooBar` into `foo` and `bar`, and ignores any numbers/non-alphanumeric characters.